elastic/rally-tracks/wikipedia/README.md

 This track benchmarks

-The dataset is derived from a dump of wikipedia availaible here: https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles-multistream.xml.bz2.
+The dataset is derived from a dump of Wikipedia available here: https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles-multistream.xml.bz2.

 Each page is formatted into a JSON document with the following fields: